geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 Content note: This article contains discussions of classism, police brutality, incarceration, sexism & misogyny, forced deportation and racism, with brief mentions of rape, violence, blood & needles, death and genocide.[^2]

-{{<image src="venus-fly-trap.png" alt="A colourful illustration of a venus fly trap being watered.
+{{<image src="venus-fly-trap.png" alts="A colourful illustration of a venus fly trap being watered.
 The venus fly traps resemble laptops and the pot is reminiscent of a database icon.">}}

 ---